Preserving paintings and frames

-The underlying principles in wrapping paintings is to protect any vulnerable surfaces from puncturing and make them heat, cold and moisture resistant.
-When paintings and frames go into storage, they should be preserved against changes in RH and temperature.
+The underlying principle of wrapping paintings is to protect any vulnerable surfaces from puncturing.
+Packing also protects paintings from heat, cold, and moisture.
+When paintings and frames go into storage, they should be preserved against changes in relative humidity and temperature.

 Always keep stocks of museum-standard soft packing materials, such as:

 - Acid-free tissue

 - Low tack tape

 - Cotton tape